 Fast-Track Detective Development Programme

-We are currently accepting expressions of interest as we anticipate to open for recruitment in July.
+We are currently accepting expressions of interest.
 If this is the career for you, register your interest in future opportunities.

 Being a detective is demanding, diverse and incredibly fulfilling.

 From cyber-crime, domestic abuse and child protection, through to homicide, high level drugs importation and serious organised crime; you will help solve some of the most serious crimes possible.
 Analysing the evidence, interviewing suspects, taking a case to court – you will uncover the truth and seek justice for victims.

 If you’re a degree holder with the compassion to help build trusting relationships; the tenacity to see a case through from start to finish; the desire to get justice for victims and the emotional resilience to keep calm, yet confident, then a detective career could be for you.

 With our new and exciting Fast-Track Detective Development Programme this is your opportunity to become a fully accredited detective in just two years; helping us to keep communities safe and feeling safe, identifying and protecting vulnerable people, preventing and responding to harm.